exfret/tunnelgame/docs/Tunnel Planning/Locations/Orphanage/Rooms/Rooms.md

-There is initially one empty where [[Troy]] can stay if you save him.
+There is initially one empty where [[Characters/Orphans/Troy]] can stay if you save him.